ietf-wg-scitt/draft-ietf-scitt-architecture/draft-ietf-scitt-architecture.md

 A Transparency Service MAY accept a Signed Statement with content in its unprotected header, and MAY use values from that unprotected header during verification and registration policy evaluation.

-However, the unprotected header of a Signed Statement MUST be set to the empty map, before the signed statement can be included in a Statement Sequence.
+However, the unprotected header of a Signed Statement MUST be set to an empty map before the Signed Statement can be included in a Statement Sequence.

 The same Signed Statement may be independently registered in multiple Transparency Services, producing multiple, independent Receipts.
 The multiple Receipts may be attached to the unprotected header of the Signed Statement, creating a Transparent Statement.